-14. Also welcomes the steps taken to continue to strengthen the capacity of the Office of the High Commissioner, including its field-based structure in Seoul, to allow the implementation of relevant recommendations made by the group of independent experts on accountability for human rights violations in the Democratic People’s Republic of Korea in its report, aimed at strengthening current monitoring and documentation efforts, expanding the number of interviews, compiling a central information and evidence repository and having experts in legal accountability assess all information and testimonies, with a view to developing possible strategies to be used in any future accountability process, and encourages cooperation with a wide range of stakeholders in the procurement of evidence that could be used in future criminal proceedings;
+13. Commends the Office of the High Commissioner, including its field-based structure in Seoul, for its efforts to promote accountability in the Democratic People’s Republic of Korea and welcomes the steps taken to strengthen its capacity to allow the implementation of relevant recommendations made by the group of independent experts on accountability for human rights violations in the Democratic People’s Republic of Korea in its report, aimed at strengthening monitoring and documentation efforts with a view to continuing to develop strategies to be used in any future accountability process [merging of ex-OP13 and 14]

-15. Decides to renew, for a period of two years, the capacity of the Office of the High Commissioner, including its field-based structure in Seoul, to allow the implementation of relevant recommendations made by the group of independent experts on accountability in its report, aimed at strengthening current monitoring and documentation efforts, compiling a central information and evidence repository and having experts in legal accountability assess all information and testimonies, with a view to developing possible strategies to be used in any future accountability process;

-16. Requests the High Commissioner to provide an oral update on the progress made in this regard to the Human Rights Council at its sixty-first session and to submit a full report on the implementation of the recommendations to the Council at its sixty-fourth session, and recalls its request to the High Commissioner in its resolution 55/21 to submit a comprehensive report containing an update on the situation of human rights in the Democratic People’s Republic of Korea since 2014, when the report of the commission of inquiry was published, and taking stock of the implementation of the commission’s recommendations, to the Council at its sixtieth session, to be followed by an enhanced interactive dialogue;
+[not needed for the HRC61 resolution, which only focusses on the mandate of the Special Rapporteur] 14.
+Recalls its request to the High Commissioner to submit a full report on the implementation of the recommendations to the Council at its sixty-fourth session exploring options for strengthening, institutionalizing and further advancing work on accountability, pursuant to its resolution 58/17, [taken from ex OP18]

-17. Decides to extend the mandate of Special Rapporteur on the situation of human rights in the Democratic People’s Republic of Korea, in accordance with Human Rights Council resolution 37/28, for a period of one year;
+15. Decides to extend the mandate of Special Rapporteur on the situation of human rights in the Democratic People’s Republic of Korea, in accordance with Human Rights Council resolution 37/28, for a period of one year;

-18. Requests the High Commissioner to continue to explore options for strengthening, institutionalizing and further advancing work on accountability in the Democratic People’s Republic of Korea in the report to be submitted to the Human Rights Council at its sixty-fourth session;
+[integrated into OP14]

-19. Requests the Office of the High Commissioner to continue to organize a series of consultations and outreach activities with victims, affected communities and other relevant stakeholders with a view to ensuring a victim-centred approach to accountability and to including their views in avenues for accountability;
+16. Recalls its requests to the Office of the High Commissioner to continue to organize consultations and outreach activities with victims, affected communities and other relevant stakeholders with a view to ensuring a victim-centred approach to accountability; [streamlined]

-20. Calls again upon all parties concerned, including United Nations bodies, to consider implementing the recommendations made by the commission of inquiry in its report in order to address the dire situation of human rights in the Democratic People’s Republic of Korea, and recommendations made by the group of independent experts on accountability, the Special Rapporteur, the Secretary-General and the Office of the High Commissioner;
+17. Encourages all parties concerned and stakeholders, including United Nations bodies, to implement the recommendations made by the commission of inquiry, the group of independent experts on accountability, the Special Rapporteur, the Secretary-General, and the Office of the High Commissioner for Human Right, and to support efforts aimed at improving dialogue and engagement on the humanitarian and human rights situation, including international abductions, in the Democratic People’s Republic of Korea, and inter-Korean dialogues; [taken from ex-OP30]

-21. Encourages the field-based structure of the Office of the High Commissioner in Seoul to continue its endeavours, welcomes its regular reports to the Human Rights Council, and invites the High Commissioner to provide the Council with regular updates on the situation of human rights in the Democratic People’s Republic of Korea;
+18. Encourages the field-based structure of the Office of the High Commissioner in Seoul to continue its endeavours, welcomes its regular reports to the Human Rights Council, and invites the High Commissioner to provide the Council with regular updates on the situation of human rights in the Democratic People’s Republic of Korea;